jumpnow/jumpnowtek-site/_posts/2014-01-14-Duovero-Access-Point.md

 The standard Linux software for access point management is [hostapd][hostapd].

-I'm using the `[dora]` branch of Yocto to build the Duovero system.
+I'm using the `[dizzy]` branch of Yocto to build the Duovero system.
 [Instructions are here][yocto-duovero].
 There is a recipe for *hostapd v1.0* in the *meta-openembedded* repo called *hostap-daemon*, but it doesn't work with the Duovero.

-I have new recipe for a more recent *hostapd v2.0* build in the [meta-duovero][meta-duovero] layer.
+I have new recipe for a more recent *hostapd v2.3* build in the [meta-duovero][meta-duovero] layer.
 I did have to back out one [patch][a6cc060] to the hostapd source to get it to work with the Duovero.

 You can find the recipe with [patch here][hostapd-patch].